LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Supported-languages.md

 * Spanish
 * Turkish

-## Languages supported in Report Builder
+## Languages supported in Analytics Builder

-The [Report Builder](data-reporting-report-builder-report-builder-overview.html) supports the English language only.
+The [Analytics Builder](data-reporting-report-builder-report-builder-overview.html) supports the English language only.

 ## Languages supported by MCS